WillianFuks/BigQuery-Workshop-From-Zero-To-Half-Hero/Class01_Introduction/README.md

 ### Dremel

-Probably Dremel could be considered sort of like "the brain" of the whole thing.
+Dremel could be considered sort of like "the brain" of the whole thing.
 Colossus stores all of our data using Capacitor files; when queried over, they are brought to the processing server through the Jupyter network.
 Now, the one managing who process what, when and how is Dremel.

-Funny thing is, it also works by building a tree like structure with different servers on each branch; it all starts in the root server that receives our query.
+It also works by building a tree like structure with different servers on each branch; it all starts in the root server that receives our query.

 Say, using our previous example data, that we sent a query like (not a valid query, just for learning purpose):